-Here, the emphasis is on counseling and rehabilitation versus hard time.
-The common belief is that juveniles still have a lot of time to mature and become functioning members of society, along with concerns that adult prisons are no place for a minor.
+Here, the emphasis is on counseling and rehabilitation versus jail time.
+Young people still have a lot of time to mature and become functioning members of society.
+The common belief is that adult prisons are not the appropriate place for them to do so.

-Legal Definition of Juvenile
+Legal Definition of 'Juvenile'

 Trying Juveniles as Adults

 If a juvenile commits a serious crime, such as murder, the court may try them as an adult despite their age.
 Many criticize relying solely on age as a determinant for adulthood because people develop at different rates.
 Some teens are far more mature at 17 or 18 than others are as adults.
 Others argue the punishment options available in the juvenile system are inadequate for serious offenses.
 There are also cases where a child has exhausted the available intervention methods.